-The following indicator lights are visible on the instrument panel to show the status of the headlights:
+The following indicator lights are visible on the touchscreen to show the status of the headlights:

-To engage a turn signal, press the corresponding arrow button on the left side of the steering yoke (or steering wheel).
-A turn signal cancels based on the angle of the steering yoke (or steering wheel) (for example, you finish making a turn).
+To engage a turn signal, press the corresponding arrow button on the left side of the steering wheel.
+A turn signal cancels based on the angle of the steering wheel (for example, you finish making a turn).
 You can also cancel a turn signal by pressing the turn signal button a second time.

-To turn on the hazard warning flashers, press the button on the drive mode selector located at the front of the center console.
+To turn on the hazard warning flashers, press the button on the drive mode selector located on the overhead center.
 All turn signals flash.
 Press again to turn off.

 Condensation in Head or Tail Lights